 Pioneered by leading companies like Amazon and LinkedIn, by sending out certain information via video to be watched in advance, the physical sales meeting can be more focused and discussion-based.
 For instance, getting salespeople to watch a short clip about a new sales process before the session means that they can come to the meeting with their feedback on the process already formed.
 This can foster more in-depth, meaningful conversations about the topics that matter most to the sales team.

 Promoting a Culture of Knowledge Sharing Amongst Sales Reps

 Sales reps are constantly picking up insights into what’s going on in a particular market, what pitching techniques are working well and which upcoming trends might affect the future sales pipeline.

 The sales meeting is a great place to share this knowledge, but there are two issues.

 Video can help on both fronts.
-If reps have the Panopto app installed on their iPhone or iPad, it’s easy for them to record a bite-sized clip and send it to the team, either to be played at a meeting in their absence or to be accessed by other salespeople on the move.
+Using Panopto’s free video screen recorder, it’s easy to record a bite-sized clip and send it to the team, either to be played at a meeting in their absence or to be accessed on-demand by other salespeople on the move.
 Clips can be recorded in the moment so knowledge isn’t lost or forgotten.

 Using video in this way ensures that information can be captured in a timely manner and shared whether or not a face-to-face meeting with all team members can take place.